Yellow Flowering Shrubs: Add ‘Butterbloom’ Ericameria laricifolia to Your Desert Landscape Designs

 Mass Plantings and Drifts with Yellow Flowering Shrubs

 When planted in groups of three to five, 'Butterbloom' creates stunning waves of yellow that can anchor larger landscape compositions.
 The shrub's naturally rounded form, reaching approximately 3 feet in height and width, makes it ideal for creating rhythmic patterns across the landscape.
-This approach works particularly well on slopes or in areas needing strong visual impact with minimal maintenance.
+This approach works particularly well on slopes or in areas needing a strong visual impact with minimal maintenance.

 Pollinator Gardens